-HCV ATTRIBUTE TTRIBUTE Intact Forest Landscapes OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE INDICATOR Maintain the integrity and intactness of intact forest landscapes.
-MONITORING/REP FREQUENCY Annual Assess whether more than 20% of the IFL has bee COST AND DIFFICULTY Low - PHP currently monitors the IFL using TFM.
-FOREST MANAGEMENT DESCRIPTION
+Intact Forest Landscapes OPERATIONAL MONITORING PROGRAM MANAGEMENT Adhere OBJECTIVE Adhere to FSC requirements for management of Intact Forest Landscapes INDICATOR Mainta Maintain the integrity and intactness of intact forest landscapes.
+MONITORING/REPORTING FREQUENCY Annual Assess whether more than 20% of the IFL has been impacted, and if the IFL has been reduced in size below 50,000 ha.
+DATA SOURCES The Forest Manager (TFM) COST AND DIFFICULTY Low - PHP currently monitors the IFL using TFM.